Command Switches

 Switch management

-The first function returns the list of switches with their values stored in a tuple, and the second function returns the switch value for a specified switch or a blank value if not found.
+Returns the switch value for a specified switch or a blank value if not found

 You can always use these functions with the SwitchesOnly array found in the Execute() function in the CommandBase class.